PureStorage-OpenConnect/vertica/vertica-poc/README.md

 If something doesn't seem to be working correctly, uncomment the `set -x` and `set +x` at the top and bottom of the script to view the execution messages.
 It should be safe to source the script repeatedly, but it's not really idempotent (e.g., duplicate entries in `/etc/hosts`, etc.).

+## Validate the Variables in `all.yml`
+Most of the variables set in the file shouldn't need to be changed.
+However, the file encodes things like Golang version, `s5cmd` version, VMart row counts, etc. It's a good idea to review the Ansible variables set in this file prior to running the playbook to make sure they are still relevant.
+In particular, these variables might make sense to update:
+- `go_ver` – Golang version to install if not installed already
+- `s5cmd_ver` — Version of the s5cmd tool to install
+- `rft_pkg` — RPM for the RapidFile Toolkit
+- `vertica_pkg` — RPM for the Vertica package
+- `console_pkg` — RPM for the Vertica Management Console package
+- `vdb_shards_per_node` — Shards per node to create
+- `vmart_*` – Various settings for the example VMart database

 ## Run the Ansible Playbook
 Once the prep script completes successfully, the next step is to run the playbook:
 `ansible-playbook -i hosts.ini site.yml`